Elvric/ClassNotes/Winter2018/Comp421.md

 1. Requirement Analysis

     Identify the data that needs to be stored
-    Identify the operation that need to be exectuted on the data
+    Identify the operation that need to be executed on the data

 2. Conceptual Database Design

-    Sementic data model to develop semantic schema
+    Semantic data model to develop semantic schema
 3. Map semantic schema to relational schema

 ### Requirement Analysis
-    Identify the entities and relationships in the company Store the relevent information that we are looking for in the database Ensure that all rules and regulation are respected Make sure that the operations we want to perform on the database can be done optimaly.
+    Identify the entities and relationships in the company Store the relevant information that we are looking for in the database Ensure that all rules and regulation are respected Make sure that the operations we want to perform on the database can be done optimally.

 #### Student database
 * Student ID